developdata/CCIDiploma-Unit3/README.md

 [Week 5 Folder](https://github.com/developdata/CCIDiploma-Unit3/tree/master/week_6)

+## Homework
+Continue with the Arduino project book.

+Continue going through the resources from week 5.

+If you can work with Node.js and serialport, go back through the week 4 videos and see if you can get the button data to the web page.
+Look at the set up for the two buttons today and send that data to the front end.

 ## Arduino Project Book notes
 As I’ve been going through the project book again, I’ve been noting down things that might be helpful, things that I had to do slightly differently, or didn’t give me the expected result.